All Types Of Cricket Shots Explained – The Essential Guide!

-Orthodox or Conventional Cricket Shots
+Orthodox or Conventional Types Of Cricket Shots

 1. Front Foot Defense

-When a batter leans on his front foot and blocks the ball, it is called front foot defense.
+When a batter leans on his front foot and blocks the ball, it is called front-foot defense.
 We mostly see this type of shot in Test cricket.
 The front defense is mainly played when the ball is on the line of the stumps and pitched on good length or full length.
 So generally, this front-foot defense is mainly used to block the good balls.

 2. Back Foot Defense

-It is also similar to the front foot defense we mentioned above.
+It is also similar to the front-foot defense we mentioned above.
 But here, the batsman transfers his weight onto the back foot, stands tall, and blocks the ball.
-The back foot defense is mainly used to face good and short-length deliveries on the body line.
+The backfoot defense is mainly used to face good and short-length deliveries on the body line.

 3. Straight Drive